cspotcode/ansi-to-html/README.md

 CLI tool to convert ANSI colored text to an HTML file, with a few extra features to support my team's use-case.

 We use it to generate pretty reports of subsets of automated CI tasks.
-Although CI servers are good at recording and visualizing build logs, sometimes it is helpful to upload a subset of the logs as a build artifact for easier review.
+Although CI servers are good at recording and visualizing build logs, sometimes it is helpful to upload the output of a single command separately as a build artifact for easier review.

 There are other tools like this one.
 This tool has a few features they may not have: